 You may shower 48 hours after surgery.
 Please use CAUTION!!
 Be careful not to slip and fall.
 The effects of anesthesia and/or medication may make you drowsy or lightheaded.
 Be sure to keep your post-operative splint and dressings clean and dry.
-If needed, cover your splint and dressings with a waterproof bag when bathing.
 Be sure not to try to use or lift the arm to wash yourself.